AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 {% include carbonads.html %}

-## Atom Material Icons plugin
+## Atom Material Icons

 <img class="avatar-img -centered" src="https://plugins.jetbrains.com/files/10044/78336/icon/META-INF_pluginIcon.svg" alt="Atom Material Icons Plugin">

 The [Atom Material Icons Plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons) is a complementary plugin of the Material Theme whose purpose is to customize all IDE icons.
-It was originally part of the Material Theme but has been extracted from it since version 2.9.0, in order to tend to users who don't need the themes but do need the icons, the same way it is done in Atom or Visual Studio.
+It was originally part of the Material Theme but has been extracted from it since version 2.9.0, in order to tend to users who don't need the themes but do need the icons, the same way it's done in Atom or
+Visual Studio.

-The plugin can be installed the same way the Material Theme can be installed, but with one important twist: **it doesn't require the IDE to restart!**
+The plugin can be installed in the same way the Material Theme can be installed, but with one important twist: **it doesn't require the IDE to restart!**

 {% include figure.html content="/screens/atomMaterial.png" caption="Atom Material Toolbar" %}

 {% include figure.html content="/screens/atomMaterialSettings.png" caption="Atom Material Settings" %}

-The UI is a bit different from the Material Theme UI, but provides the same functionality nonetheless.
-This operation has been performed to decouple the Material Theme plugin from the _UI Icons_ feature, therefore allowing to use different *Icon Themes* from other authors alongside the Material Theme UI, and in the same time gives the ability to use the icons independently of the UI themes.
+The UI is a bit different from the Material Theme UI but provides the same capability nonetheless.

+This operation has been performed to decouple the Material Theme plugin from the _UI Icons_ feature, therefore granting the ability to use different *Icon Themes* from other authors alongside the Material Theme UI, and at the same time gives the ability to use the icons independently of the UI themes.

 Note: This plugin has been recently ported to Google Chrome and Firefox!
 Go take a look: [Atom File Icons Web for Chrome](https://chrome.google.com/webstore/detail/atom-file-icons-web/pljfkbaipkidhmaljaaakibigbcmmpnc) and [Atom File Icons Web for Firefox](https://addons.mozilla.org/en-US/firefox/addon/atom-file-icons-web/) {:class='card-panel'}

 ----

-### File Icons
+### File icons

 This setting changes the icons for project files according to specific file patterns.
-Usually it is based off the extension of the file (*.js, *.scss, *.php) but it also identifies specific commonly used patterns and replace them with the relevant icon, such as:
+Usually, it's based off the extension of the file (*.js, *.scss, *.php) but it also identifies specific commonly used patterns and replaces them with the relevant icon, such as:

-- package.json
+- `package.json`
-- build.gradle
+- `build.gradle`
-- README.md
+- `README.md`
-- composer.json
+- `composer.json`
 - etc...

 {% include figure.html content="/screens/file-icons.png" caption="File Icons" %}